sortsammcdonald/md_json/readme.md

 Writing a programme that will extract data from blog entries and return a JSON file.

+# 2024.09.28

+Have been able to generate a dictionary containing the header materials.

+## Next steps
+- Convert main body text into html
+- Decide to extract licensing info before or after HTML conversion

 # 2024.09.24

 Some slight progress.
 The header is now being extracted and added to its own file.